What is Tarot? A Grounded Guide for Beginners

 The imagery and symbolism present in tarot cards serve as vital tools for conveying deeper meanings and reflecting universal truths about the human psyche.
 Each tarot card is rich with visual elements that allow practitioners to engage with their intuition and explore the complex narratives of their lives.
 For many, these symbols act as mirrors, revealing insights that may not be immediately apparent and fostering a greater understanding of personal experiences and spiritual journeys.

-However, symbols by themselves can be limited, as the tapestry of our psychology is more complicated nowadays than it was thousands of years ago.
+However, symbols by themselves can be limited, as the tapestry of our psychology is more complicated nowadays than it was hundreds of years ago.
 The I Am One tarot cards are an example of the tarot evolution through time, as they do not deliver any symbolism at all.
 The concept of One is based on a belief structure that all things are created as an equal pair of oppositions, yet are all united as One idea.

 These examples illustrate how the elements within tarot cards connect not only to personal experiences but also to the broader collective consciousness globally and universally.